fullwebdev/fullwebdev/website/docs/en/05-references/angular-nx-update/README.md

 git commit -m "chore: update angular material to ${MAT_VERSION}"
 ```

+> See [nxup](https://github.com/noelmace/dotfiles/blob/master/scripts/bin/nxup) in my _dotfiles_ projet for a more advanced script.

 Other packages (like `ngx-bootstrap` & `@angular-builders/custom-webpack`) don't provide any migration schematic for v9.

 Therefore, running `nx migrate ngx-bootstrap@6.2.0` (for example) only updates the version number in `package.json`, without generating a `migrations.json` file.